I specialize in repairing knives with chipped edges and broken tips.

 This Benchmade 9100 Auto folder was very special to the client, who had earned it while on the job.
 It had been her daily companion until its tip got broken.
 She wasn’t sure it was repairable but I got it taken care of and she was very happy to have a functional companion again.

-A fair amount of the tip of this Gerber Gator folder was broken off.
+A fair amount of the tip of this Gerber Gator pocket knife was broken off.
 An early attempt to repair it was evident.
 I came up with a repair that returned it to functionality, although it looks a little runty now…the client was very happy to have a working knife again.

 This classic old Foster Brothers Chef knife came in with some significant damage to the edge; a rather large section had been broken out.
 After regrinding the primary bevel and giving it a satin finish, it was back in service again.